Fire appliances in the United Kingdom: High volume pumps

 High volume pumps are also part of the New Dimension scheme.
 They carry a submersible pump, supplying water from any open source to the fireground; a pump that pumps up to 8000 L per minute (twice as much as a standard fire engine); a hose box module; and ancillary equipment.
 This equipment is carried in a pod on the back of the vehicle, similar to goods on a flatbed truck.
 Because the vehicles are standard across the country, any high-volume pump vehicle can carry any pod, irrespective of the fire and rescue service the vehicle or pod is operated by.
 The pods are the same dimensions as the other New Dimension pods, so a vehicle that is used for high volume pump operations can carry a USAR pod.

 They were used to great effect and in vast scale to assist operations at the Buncefield fire in Hertfordshire in 2005 and nationwide flooding in 2007.

 Motorcycles

 In July 2010, the Merseyside Fire and Rescue Service began a six-month trial of two fire bikes to be used to fight small fires, freeing up main appliances.
 Merseyside has also deployed other bikes for various uses since 2005.
 Several UK fire services use fire bikes not for firefighting, but as motorcycle road safety awareness tools.

 Airport rescue and firefighting services

 Ministry of Defence fire services

 The Defence Fire and Rescue Service and Royal Air Force Rescue and Firefighting Service operate numerous types of appliances, ranging from domestic-type tenders to airfield crash tenders, depending on the location they are serving.

-Industrial and private fire and rescue services

-Industrial and private fire and rescue services use several types of appliances depending on the type of cover provided.
-Large oil refineries may have their own on-site fire service that deploys large bulk foam tenders to deal with major oil fires.
-Domestic type fire appliances are most commonly used.